Vallée du Rhône, Côtes du Rhône,Châteauneuf-du-Pape,Côtes du Rhône Villages,0,Vin de France

 Vallée du Rhône, Condrieu,Côte-Rôtie,Cornas,Côtes du Rhône,Saint-Joseph,0,Les collines Rhodaniennes

 The estate consists of around thirty parcels spread over 8 hectares where the Syrah grape varieties are mainly cultivated (98%) and Viognier for the rest.
-The estate's vines are mainly located on the famous "Côte Brune" of Côte-Rôtie with schist and iron oxide soils, while those of the "Côte Blonde", located to the south of the appellation, grow on the same soil...Lire plus Learn more
+The vines of the estate are mainly....Lire plus Learn more

 The estate consists of around thirty parcels spread over 8 hectares where the Syrah grape varieties are mainly cultivated (98%) and Viognier for the rest.
 The estate's vines are mainly located on the famous "Côte Brune" of Côte-Rôtie with schist and iron oxide soils, while those of the "Côte Blonde", located to the south of the appellation, grow on more degraded rocks with finer soils.
 This majority of brown terroirs brings complexity and a beautiful natural ageing potential.
 Some slopes are very steep and exceed 60% of slope with a south/southeast exposure.
 As for the Condrieu, it develops on the granitic terroirs of Saint-Michel sur Rhône, allowing it to express the aromatic complexity of Viognier while preserving its minerality, freshness and balance.